City Brake Active System Structure Description CTBA

 How CTBA works?

 The distance to the object is calculated by irradiating three laser beams from the radar transmitter.
-It is done from the front of the vehicle and bounce back time of laser is learned.
+It is done from the front of the vehicle and the bounce-back time of the laser is learned.
 In addition, it receives related switch and sensor signals from the F-CAN line and outputs control signals for each control to each unit.

 The detection range of the city brake active system radar is 6.2 m from the tip of the vehicle, 27 ° in the left-right direction, and 12 ° in the up-down direction